-Protection of the switching filter is via the Q3 thermomagnetic circuit breaker.
+Protection of the switching filter is via the Q2 thermomagnetic circuit breaker.

-The Q3 thermomagnetic circuit breaker belongs to the switching filter protection.
-To determine the reason for shutdown of the Q3 thermomagnetic circuit breaker, follow the following procedure:
+To determine the reason for triggering of the Q2 thermomagnetic circuit breaker, perform the following procedure:

-- 1. Check that the protection in question is turned to maximum.
-If not the case, calibrate it to the maximum and check operation. - 2.
-If the problem persists, check that the capacitance of the switching harmonics filter in each of the three phases is adequate.
+1. Check that the capacitance of the switching harmonics filter in each of the three phases is adequate.
 Use a multimeter to measure the capacitance between phases and check that all have the same value.
-If not the case, proceed to replace the filter. - 3.
-If after taking the 2 steps above the problem persists, take note of the unit's serial number and look at what version of firmware it has.
-If you do not know what version of firmware the equipment has, it will be enough to power the unit with DC and check it through display by: $OK \rightarrow Monitoring \rightarrow Status$.
-The status will show digit coding of the form Letter, whereby the letter indicates the unit's firmware version.
-Ensure that the firmware version is letter N or later.
-With all this information, call Customer Service on the number on the cable protectors on the base of the unit's door.
+If not the case, proceed to replace the filter.

+2. If after taking the previous step above the problem persists, take note of the unit's serial number and look at what version of firmware it has.
+If you do not know what version of firmware the equipment has, it will be enough to power the unit with DC and check it through display by: $OK \rightarrow Monitoring \rightarrow Status$ .
+The status will show digit coding of the form \Letter, whereby the letter indicates the unit's firmware version.
+With this information, call Customer Service on the number on the cable protectors on the bottom of the unit's door.